Learn More About Pangolins

 Pangopedia & FAQ

 The four African pangolin species, which are the focus of our efforts, are found across southern, west, central, and east Africa.
-These are the Temminck’s ground pangolin, giant ground pangolin, the black-bellied pangolin, and the white-bellied pangolin.
+These are the Temminck’s ground pangolin, Giant ground pangolin, the Black-bellied pangolin, and the White-bellied pangolin.

 While pangolins do share a few characteristics and behaviours with armadillos, they are not related.
 Surprisingly, they are more closely related to cats, dogs, and bears!

 The eight pangolin species have many similarities in their characteristics and habits but there are a few key differences.
-For instance, the four Asian pangolins can be told apart from the African species by the presence of bristles which emerge from between their scales.

 Pangolins are capable swimmers, but they prefer to stay on land.
 Interestingly, pangolins can sometimes be found mud bathing which is a great way to get rid of external parasites.